Table of Contents

 #4: Mitre EFL Delta

-The Mitre EFL Delta is a replica of the match ball used in the English Football League.
 While you can purchase the exact same ball used by professionals for a lot more money, this ball provides a good alternative for both matches and training.

-Compared to other Mitre balls, the Delta is designed to be used by high-performance players, but its design helps to support a range of technical skills of the player.
+Compared to other Mitre balls, the Delta is DESIGNED to be used by high-performance players, but its design helps to support a range of technical skills of the player.
 Its heavier feel is great for close control and touch.

-The Delta is affordable and can be bought in bulk if you are intending to use them for training sessions.
 They have an iconic look to them with the arrowed pattern revolving around the ball, which will resonate with anyone who has watched the EFL in the past.

 Key Features